rwgrier/rwgrier.github.io/_posts/2021/2021-04-23-uikeycommand-part-1.md

 ## Testing in the simulator.

-If nothing shows up, and you’re testing this in the simulator, you need to enable “Send Keyboard Input to Device” in the simulator.
+If nothing shows up, and you’re testing this in the simulator, you may need to enable “Send Keyboard Input to Device” in the simulator.
 This can be done through the menu system by selecting I/O → Input → Send Keyboard Input to Device.
 Or, you can click on this button in the toolbar (below) of the simulator.
 Without doing this, sometimes the keyboard shortcuts can be lost, and it will seem like the keyboard shortcuts are not working.

 ![Send Keyboard Input to Device](/public/images/2021-uikeycommand-1/send-keyboard-input-to-device.png)